clouren/SPEX/SPEX/README.md

     share

 To compile SPEX and its dependencies, just type "make" in this folder.
-This will also run a few short demos
+To run a few short demos, type "make demos"
-To install the package system-wide, copy the `lib/*` to /usr/local/lib, and copy `include/*` to /usr/local/include.
+To install the package system-wide, type "sudo make install".

 Primary Author: Chris Lourenco